exercism/v3/languages/csharp/exercises/concept/overflow/.docs/after.md

 Naturally there are occasions on which it is legitimate to allow an integer to wrap around particularly in the case of unsigned values.
 A classic case is that of hash codes that use the width of the integer as a kind of modulo.

-You will usually find in code bases that there is often no check where an `uint` or a `ulong` is used as an identifier.
-It is more trouble than its worth.
-This also applies where it is evident from the domain that only small values will be involved.
-But look at [this][computerphile-gangnam-style] for a cautionary tale.
+You will usually find in code bases that there is often no check where an `uint` or a `ulong` is used as an identifier because it is considered more trouble than its worth.
+This also applies where it is evident from the domain that no very large values will be involved.
+But, look at [this][computerphile-gangnam-style] for a cautionary tale.

 - [Integral numeric types][integral-numeric-types]: overview of the integral numeric types.
 - [Floating-point numeric types][floating-point-numeric-types]: overview of the floating-point numeric types.